-If you’re like me, you’re secretly LOVING quarantine.
+If you’re like me, you secretly LOVED quarantine.
 Like a lot of highly sensitive people, I get overwhelmed in crowds, emotionally exhausted at networking events, and come down with a case of decision fatigue when I have too many options for how to spend my time.

-Having no choice but to stay home unless it’s absolutely necessary has been fantastic for my creativity, productivity and business development.
-Over time, I’ve made a number of adaptations to my home office setup which help me manage my mood, energy levels and ability to focus.
+Having no choice but to stay home unless it’s absolutely necessary was fantastic for my creativity, productivity and business development.
+Over time, I made a number of adaptations to my home office setup which help me manage my mood, energy levels and ability to focus.

 Highly sensitive people soak up the emotions of those around us, and if our family members are stressed, so are we.
-And the daily bulletin of pandemic chaos has many of us reaching for the alcohol, carbohydrates and Netflix binges.
+And the daily news has many of us reaching for the alcohol, carbohydrates and Netflix binges.

 But such things as the amount of natural light we are exposed to, the air quality, ambient noise, textures, visual clutter and smells can help us manage our stress.
 Taking some time to align our workspaces can have a big payoff in terms of our mental and emotional resilience.